 Tired of visiting the same spots all the time?
-Over the years, SANParks Times has come to know what makes South Africa’s national parks special.
-Try these recommendations to broaden your travel horizons.
+Over the years, Safari News editor René de Klerk has come to know what makes South Africa’s national parks special.
+Try her recommendations to broaden your travel horizons.

 1. Romantic escape – Augrabies Falls National Park